New PayNow for Business in Singapore Can Emerge as a Game-Changer as it Will Facilitate Cashless and Speedy Transactions

-In fact, PayNow provides an improved experience in the fund transfer, which allows these 9 banks’ retail customer to receive and send funds in form of Singapore Dollar between two banks in the country by simply using their NRIC/FIN or mobile numbers through FAST almost instantly.
+PayNow provides an improved experience in the fund transfer.
+It allows these 9 banks’ retail customer to receive and send funds in the form of Singapore Dollar between two banks in the country.
+All they need is NRIC/FIN or mobile numbers and they can transfer money through FAST almost instantly.

-A beautiful feature of the fund transfer facility is the sender does not have to know the account number and the bank detail of the recipient while using PayNow to transfer their money in Singapore.
-PayNow was introduced on July 10, 2017, and is offered free of cost to the retail customer.
+A beautiful feature of the fund transfer facility is the sender does not have to know the recipient’s bank details.
+PayNow was introduced on July 10, 2017, and it is free of cost to retail customers.
 The service is available for 365 days and 24/7.

 Know about PayNow for business